10-4-pursuit/lab-node-projects-and-organization/README.md

 - `allWords` logs all the words.
 - `firstTenWords` logs the first ten words.
 - `nextTenWords` logs the next 10 words.
 - `firstXWords` logs from 0 to x words.
+Should use x as a parameter
 - `subsetOfWords` logs from x to y words.
+Should use x and y as a parameter to show were to start and end
 - `sortWords` logs all the words, sorted alphabetically.

 ### Begin building the wordle solver functions